kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 export
 pattern :
   (str : String)
-  -> {default (Path.parse str) parsed : _} -- initialize 'parsed' with the parse result, it's type is determined by the function return type
+  -> {default (Path.parse str) parsed : _} -- initialize 'parsed' with the parse result, it's type is determined by the function type
   -> {auto 0 ok : IsRight parsed } -- prove that the result is a 'Right' value -> Request String
   -> Maybe $ Request Path